Homeboy (film)

 Homeboy is a 1988 drama film, directed by Michael Seresin.
 It was written by and stars Mickey Rourke in the role of self-destructive cowboy/boxer Johnny Walker.
-Christopher Walken also stars as Walker's slightly corrupt promoter who encourages him to fight whilst hiding from him the fact that one more punch in the wrong place would kill him.
+Christopher Walken also stars as Walker's slightly corrupt promoter who encourages him to fight while hiding from him the fact that one more punch in the wrong place would kill him.
 The film was briefly released in some theatres in 1988 by TriStar through their distribution deal with Carolco, but was more widely seen on home video shortly after.
 Lionsgate reissued it on DVD on September 1, 2009.
 Shout Factory released the film on Blu-ray in 2020.

 Plot

 Johnny Walker (Mickey Rourke) is a down-and-out boxer with brain damage who has recently moved into a sea-side resort.
 He falls in love with Ruby (Debra Feuer), a carnival owner with whom he shares much in common.
 He also befriends Wesley Pendergrass (Christopher Walken), a corrupt promoter.
 Wesley and Johnny form a strong friendship, and it's clear that Johnny comes to idolize Wesley who wants to use Johnny as muscle in a robbery and asks for his help.
 Johnny has to choose between the love of Ruby or the friendship of Wesley.